 #2.
 Help Us Protect Special Ocean Places

-“My mom works for the ocean,” my 8-year-old son Miles tells his friends.
+“My mom works for the ocean,” my son Miles tells his friends.
 And I like to think that’s true.
 I work for the ocean, for the wildlife it hosts, and for the communities whose livelihoods rely on it.

 I wanted to show my kids one of the ocean treasures that I work to protect.
 So, we visited the Mystic Aquarium’s special exhibit on the Northeast Canyons and Seamounts Marine National Monument.